DennwsLee/ARENA/README.md

 * Implementing a Deep Q-Network (DQN) and Proximal Policy Optimization (PPO) to play the CartPole game
 * Applying RLHF to autoregressive transformers like the ones you built in the previous chapter

-Additionally, the later exercise sets include a lot of suggested bonus material / further exploration once you've finished, including suggested papers to read and replicate
+Additionally, the later exercise sets include a lot of suggested bonus material / further exploration once you've finished, including suggested papers to read and replicate.